anthonyclyan/learning_sql_programming/README.md

 ## Ask for data with SELECT

 - The `SELECT` keyword tells the database we want some information returned to us.

+## Narrow down a query with WHERE

+- The `WHERE` keyword lets us add selection criteria to a statement